-Office Hours: T/Th 5:10-6:30pm; or by appointment
+Office Hours: T/Th 5:10-6:10pm; or by appointment

 Course Description: Welcome!
-For the next few months we will be exploring the history of North America in the colonial era.
+For the next few months we will be exploring American history from the drafting of the Constitution to the end of the 19th century.
 Since this is a survey course, we will explore many different types of history: social, cultural, political, economic, geographic, environmental and religious, to name a few.
 This course will pay particular attention to the history of "ordinary" Americans, as well as previously underrepresented groups of American people.

 Course Outcomes: This course is both a lecture course and a discussion section.
 While I will lecture for some period of time at almost every meeting, each student will be responsible for participating in the accompanying discussion section.
 Our major goals for the quarter are not only to become familiar with the American story and the many facets and quirks of American history, but also to utilize a variety of primary sources in interpreting and analyzing the American story, and to learn to think critically about the analyses and interpretations of other historians (secondary sources).
-See the Introduction to your Course Reader, OpenBook: US History I Reader ("OB") for a more detailed description on Primary and Secondary sources.
+See the Introduction to your Course Reader, OpenBook: US History II Reader ("OB") for a more detailed description on Primary and Secondary sources.